-Description The classification at level 3 describes the dominant cultural context, but which other contexts are important to the cultural landscape of this area?
-Infrastructure Places People Which level 4 classes are particularly significant to the cultural landscape character of this area - Influences?
-Agricultural Rural Settlement Defence & Security Tourism To what extent do the context and level 4 details selected contribute to the cultural identity, local distinctiveness or sense of place of the area?
-Strong (Level 4 details accumulate to convey the essence of a landscape that contains multi-period

-Editascape & Vi suai impact Assessmeni evidence of human exploitation and habitation) To what extent is the cultural information widely recognised or appreciated?
-Locally (Locally - in the sense that local people are familiar with the evidence of evolved occupation) Are there any artistic expressions that are particularly famous or associated with the Aspect Area?
-No Are there any people / movements / institutions that are particularly famous or associated with the Aspect Area?
-No Is there any folklore or are there legends that are particularly famous or associated with the Aspect Area?
+To what extent do the context and level 4 details selected contribute to the cultural identity, local distinctiveness or sense of place of the area?
+Strong (Level 4 details combine to reinforce the cultural essence of this multi-part landscape) To what extent is the cultural information widely recognised or appreciated?
+Regionally (Mostly to those who live there and to the poeple of Wales) Are there any artistic expressions that are particularly famous or associated with the Aspect Area?
+Not known Are there any people / movements / institutions that are particularly famous or associated with the Aspect Area?
+Not known Is there any folklore or are there legends that are particularly famous or associated with the Aspect Area?
 Not known Are there any events/traditions that are particularly famous or associated with the Aspect Area?
 Not known Are there any technical / scientific discoveries that are particularly famous or associated with the Aspect Area?
 No What are the attributes of the cultural elements in the Aspect Area?
-Evolved What chronological periods are culturally dominant in the area?
+Mixed What chronological periods are culturally dominant in the area?
 Post 1950 Inter War Victorian & Edwardian Georgian Late Medieval Medieval Early Christian Roman Pre-Roman Are there certain place-names in the area that are particularly significant?
-No Summary Description: (no more than 150 words) This intensely rural landscape lies to the east of of the A483 trunk road in the rolling hills extendeding from the southern Vale of Montgomery to the English border.
-This "hidden" landscape bears extensive mapped evidence of evolved occupation and exploitation from prehistory to the present day, including Bronze Age funerary sites, tumulti, dykes, Norman mottes, manor houses, farmsteads and small attractive settlements.
-These special qualities have been recognised through the designation of high numbers of Conservation Areas.
+No Summary Description: (no more than 150 words) The Aspect Area is essentially a catch-all of landscapes surrounding other Aspect Areas.
+It reveals an eclectic mix of landscape type, from fertile lowlands to bleak moorlands, and forms a buffer between oither Aspect Areas that are more culturally distinctive or diverse.
+Surprisingly, there are few statutorily protected landscape types - such as SSSIs or SLAs within the area.
+Nevertheless, Rural Landscapes forms the background to the more detailed painting on the canvas of Montgomeryshire, contributing greatly to the county''s soubriquet of Powis paradwys Cymru.
 Tolerance To Change Are there any significant threats to the current integrity and condition of the Cultural Landscape features of the area?
-Not known Description If yes, give examples of the place-names and their significance n/a Aspect Area Boundary To what level was this information site-surveyed?
-Level 3 At 1:10,000, how much of the Aspect Area boundary is precise?
-Some (Boundaries are drawn in an attempt to encompass typical examples from various periods of how the landscape has evolved) What baseline information source was used for Aspect Area boundary mapping?
-OS Raster If OS Data was used, what was the scale?
-1:10,000 Description The classification at level 3 describes the dominant cultural context, but which other contexts are important to the cultural landscape of this area?
-Rural
+Yes (Decline in agricultural economy, rural depopulation) Description If yes, give examples of the place-names and their significance Powys Paradwys Cymru - the ancient name for Gwenwynwyn, the territory that is now Montgomeryshire If yes, give examples of the place-names and their significance Aspect Area Boundary ancient name for Gwenwynwyn, the territory that is now ancient name for Gwenwynwyn, the territory that is now Aspect Area Boundary ancient name for Gwenwynwyn, the territory that is now Montgomeryshire Aspect Area Boundary To what level was this information site-surveyed? ancient name for Gwenwynwyn, the territory that is now Montgomeryshire Level 3 Some (Boundaries are formed by (a) the Study Area boundary; and (b) the boundaries of other Aspect